The White Peacock

-The White Peacock is the first novel by D. H. Lawrence, published in 1911, though with 1910 on the title page.
+The White Peacock is the first novel by D. H. Lawrence, published in 1911.
 Lawrence started the novel in 1906 and then rewrote it three times.
 The early versions had the working title of Laetitia.

-Maurice Greiffenhagen's 1891 painting 'An Idyll' inspired the novel.
+Maurice Greiffenhagen's 1891 painting "An Idyll" inspired the novel.
 The painting had "a profound effect" on Lawrence, who wrote: "As for Greiffenhagen's 'Idyll', it moves me almost as if I were in love myself.
 Under its intoxication, I have flirted madly this Christmas."

 The novel is set in the Eastwood area of his youth and is narrated in the first person by a character named Cyril Beardsall.
 It involves themes such as the damage associated with mismatched marriages, and the border country between town and country.
 A misanthropic gamekeeper makes an appearance, in some ways the prototype of Mellors in Lawrence's last novel, Lady Chatterley's Lover.
 The book includes some notable description of nature and the impact of industrialisation on the countryside and the town.

-Plot
+Synopsis

-The novel is set in Nethermere (fictional name for real-life Eastwood) and is narrated by Cyril Beardsall, whose sister Laetitia (Lettie) is involved in a love triangle with two young men, George and Leslie Temple.
+The novel is set in Nethermere (fictional name for real-life Eastwood) and is narrated by Cyril Beardsall, whose sister Laetitia (Lettie) is involved in a love triangle with two young men, George Saxton and Leslie Tempest.
 She eventually marries Leslie, even though she feels sexually drawn to George.
 Spurned by Lettie, George marries the conventional Meg.
 Both his and Lettie's marriages end in unhappiness, as George slides into alcoholism at the novel's close.